jalegris/reflections/README.md

-# reflections - test space for Udacity Git course
+# reflections - A repository for files for the Udacity Git course